-Sunfrog shirts is popular due to their lower prices and while I wasn’t 100% satisfied with the quality of their shirts, they might be OK for most people.
+Sunfrog shirts are popular due to their lower prices and while I wasn’t 100% satisfied with the quality of their shirts, they might be OK for most people.

 Their marketplace is filled with tons of shirts for geeks and you can search by categories so if you’re into that Sunfrog might be your best choice to get started.

 Some of the products you can sell at Sunfrog are: t-shirts, hoodies, shirts, mugs, hats, leggings, etc.

 T-shirts are printed in the USA and shipped internationally and you get paid a 45% commission for each item sold (fixed margin).

 Average Monthly traffic according to SimilarWeb: 2,150,000 visitors

 This print on demand website has a good marketplace for creators with a decent sized customer base.

 Some of the products you can design at Design by Humans are: t-shirts, mugs, hats, notebooks, buttons, hats, etc.

 They offer international shipping but mostly it’s a community of artists supporting each other so you can start making money with your creatives.

 You get a good profit margin and they also host design competitions almost every day.
 Payments are done via PayPal mostly.